Pasuruan

 Pasuruan (Pasoeroean) is a city in East Java Province of Java, Indonesia.
-It had a population of 186,262 at the 2010 Census and 208,006 at the 2020 Census; the official estimate as at mid 2024 was 213,469 (comprising 106,811 males and 106,658 females).
+It had a population of 186,262 at the 2010 Census and 208,006 at the 2020 Census; the official estimate as of mid 2025 was 213,838 (comprising 107,013 males and 106,825 females).

 It is surrounded on the landward side by, but is administratively separate from, Pasuruan Regency.
 On the north side it faces onto the Madura Strait.
 It is located around 65 kilometres southeast of Surabaya, the provincial capital.

 Administrative districts

-Pasuruan is divided into four districts (kecamatan), tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+Pasuruan is divided into four districts (kecamatan), tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (urban kelurahan) and their names, and the postal codes.